 Photo: Wang Jiangbo/People's Daily

-China on Friday launched its first seismo-electromagnetic satellite to study seismic precursors, which might help establish a ground-space earthquake monitoring and forecasting network in the future.
+China's first seismo-electromagnetic satellite, also known as Zhangheng 1, was sent into space on Feb.
+2, 2018, to study the global electromagnetic phenomena and seismic precursors, which might help establish a ground-space electromagnetic information and earthquake monitoring network in the future.

 It also helps scientists monitor the electromagnetic field, ionospheric plasma and high-energy particles.

 Shen Xuhui, the satellite's chief scientist who is also chief engineer with the Institute of Crustal Stress under China Earthquake Administration, said the satellite has been working stably in orbit and has obtained global geomagnetic observation data.